Connection Lost: Background and writing

-Levitan contacted Noah creators Patrick Cederberg and Walter Woodman for assistance, but they were unavailable due to their involvement on another project.
-The producers decided to use Apple products due to their familiarity and recognizability for audiences.
-Apple, a company with which Modern Family had maintained a relationship, provided the show with iPhones, iPads, MacBook Pros, and a 12-core Mac Pro after the producers notified the company of their plans.
+Levitan contacted Noah creators Patrick Cederberg and Walter Woodman for assistance, but they were unavailable due to their involvement in another project.
+The producers decided to use Apple devices due to their familiarity and recognizability to audiences.
+After the producers notified Apple Inc. of their plans, the company—which had an ongoing relationship with Modern Family—provided iPhones, iPads, MacBook Pros, and a 12-core Mac Pro.
 The show's team did not receive payment for their use of the products, with Levitan saying: "There's no product placement or anything.
 This just came from life, and it made sense."
-Prior to filming, extensive run-throughs were conducted with crew members to develop a proof of concept.
-During this period, they also troubleshooted and eliminated ways of capturing the ceiling or air as "dead time".
+Before filming, extensive run-throughs were conducted with crew members to develop a proof of concept.
+During this period, they also troubleshot and explored methods of avoiding filming unusable footage of the ceiling or air.

 Filming and post-production

 "Connection Lost" was filmed in late 2014.
 Levitan, who directed, called it Modern Familys "most labor-intensive" episode to date.
-To allow sufficient time for post-production, Levitan and his crew had to accelerate their filming schedule.
-They shot 95 percent of the episode within two days.
-The producers intended to shoot the episode as a screen recording on the Mac, but the quality was insufficient when it was displayed on a high-definition TV.
+To allow sufficient time for post-production, Levitan and his crew had to accelerate their filming schedule; they shot 95 percent of the episode within two days.
+The producers intended to shoot the episode as a screen recording on the Mac, but the quality was insufficient when displayed on a high-definition television screen.
 Instead, it was filmed with iPhone 6s, iPads, and MacBook Pros, because the creators believed it looked more realistic than recording and later modifying higher-quality footage.
-Although FaceTime calls use the front cameras, producers opted to film with the iPhone's superior back cameras.
+Although FaceTime calls use the front cameras, producers opted to film with the iPhone's higher-quality back cameras.
 The episode was shot using the Advanced Video Coding video compression standard.

 Julie Bowen, who portrays Claire, filmed the episode alone.

-During filming, the actors were supposed to hold the recording devices by themselves.
-However, to avoid recording the ceiling and other surrounding objects, the camera operators held the devices while the actors positioned their hands beside the camera operators', creating the appearance of a selfie.
-Claire's computer displays three separate calls occasionally; to give the impression that the characters were all communicating on FaceTime, those scenes were filmed all at once, with up to three sets being used simultaneously.
-Bowen filmed the episode alone in a curtained-off section of the sound stage against a green screen.
+During filming, the actors were supposed to hold the recording devices.
+To avoid recording the ceiling and other surrounding objects, however, the camera operators held the devices instead, while the actors positioned their hands beside the camera operators', mimicking the appearance of a selfie.
+Claire's computer occasionally displays three separate calls; to give the impression that the characters were all communicating on FaceTime, their scenes were filmed all at once, with three sets being used simultaneously.
+Bowen filmed her scenes alone in a curtained-off section of the sound stage against a green screen, using an earpiece to hear the other actors.
+To record shots of Bowen facing the computer, the crew positioned an iPhone atop the Mac's camera.
+This resulted in a more even eyeline for Bowen and clearer footage.
 As she could not see the other actors, she used monitors and tape to inform her eyeline.
-An iPhone positioned atop the Mac's camera was used to record shots of Bowen facing the computer.
-This resulted in a more even eyeline for Bowen as well as clearer footage.
-Bowen had to be careful when moving her eyes due to her close proximity to the camera.
-She used an earpiece to hear the other actors.